 Give the cue ‘shake’ & touch the parrot’s foot.
 When the foot is lifted, praise and reward.
 When the parrot is raising its foot consistently when given the cue, grasp its foot & shake it.
 Praise & reward.

 When the last step has been accomplished, praise & reward only after handshake has been properly completed.
 At this point, do not reward for merely lifting the foot.

 Continue drilling the trick daily, until your parrot performs on cue no matter where it is.

 With the parrot on the T stand & the reward in your hand, give the cue ‘turn around’.
 As you do this, slowly circle your hand with the reward around the parrot’s head, beginning in front, proceeding around the back, & ending up with your hand & the food in front of the parrot again.

-At first praise & reward if the parrot only turns its head slightly in the direction of your hand.
+- first praise & reward if the parrot only turns its head slightly in the direction of your hand.
 When the parrot follows your hand around further, praise & reward only for this.
 Eventually the parrot will have to turn completely around on the perch to follow your hand further.
-When this happens, praise & reward for this & nothing else.
-At this point the parrot will be facing away from you.
+When this happens, praise & reward for this & nothing else. this point the parrot will be facing away from you.
 With food in hand, continue your hand movement until the parrot is again forced to turn all the way around, once again facing you, in order to get its praise & reward.
-When the parrot arrives at the point where it is turning a full 360 degrees on cue for praise & reward, continue practicing until the behaviour is performed correctly whenever the cue is given.
-At this point, begin giving only the cue, without the accompanying hand movement.
+When the parrot arrives at the point where it is turning a full 360 degrees on cue for praise & reward, continue practicing until the behaviour is performed correctly whenever the cue is given. this point, begin giving only the cue, without the accompanying hand movement.
 Praise & reward only when the parrot performs correctly without the hand movement.